ccoquide/unbiased-von-pr/README.md

 The structure of table of links related files is described at the end of the document.

-Statistics about Nrep and Item Visits is recorded in `maritime-Stats.dat`where the 1st column is related to Item (tuple of int), 2nd column is for corresponding Nrep-Rank (int) and last one for Visit-Rank (int).
+Statistics about Nrep and Item Visits is recorded in `maritime-Stats.dat`where the 1st column is related to the item label (tuple of int), 2nd column is for corresponding Nrep-Rank (int) and last one for Visit-Rank (int).
 ### Computing PageRanks for a given damping factor alpha (default is 0.85)

 `buildPR.py` generates for each chosen alpha (change alpha into a list of values at line 53 permits to generate several files) one PageRank related file for each PR model presented in section IV.